adorad/adorad/docs/docs.md

 const e = 2.71828
 ```

-V constants are more flexible than in most languages.
+Adorad constants are more flexible than in most languages.
 You can assign more complex values:

 ```adorad
 struct Color {